 Students entering Syracuse University:

 Please file the 2018-2019 Free Application for Federal Student Aid by July 1 for fall/spring aid.
-Note: If you filed the 2017-2018 FAFSA for summer enrollment and will continue through to the fall semester, you also will need to file the 2018-2019 FAFSA for the academic year.

 Please complete the Syracuse University Graduate Financial Aid Application on your MySlice To Do List.